peponi/fxos-app-todo-couchdb-sync/README.md

 - [x] todos can be saved, toggeled and deleted
 - [x] todos will be shown in a list
 - [x] todos will be shown filtered by group
-- [x] todos can be ordered by priority
+- [x] todos will be ordered by priority
 - [x] and by date
 - [x] priority will be signaled by color
 - [x] start screen, when first start